What is a pension annuity and pension drawdown and how do they work?

 What is an annuity rate?

 An annuity rate, which is expressed as a percentage, is what determines how much annual income you’ll get from your annuity.
-Once you’ve bought your annuity, the rate you receive is locked in for the whole term – generally the rest of your life.
+Once you’ve bought your annuity, the agreed rate is locked in for the whole term – generally the rest of your life.

 The rate you’ll receive depends on several factors, including your age when you buy the annuity, as well as your health, the amount you deposit and the options you select.